Varun Ghosh

 Varun Nagarajan Ghosh (born 30 August 1985) is an Australian politician and barrister.
 He has been a Senator for Western Australia since 2024, representing the Australian Labor Party (ALP).
 He was nominated by the ALP to fill a casual vacancy caused by the retirement of Pat Dodson.
 He is aligned with the Western Australian Right faction.

 Early life

 Ghosh was born in Canberra on 30 August 1985.
-He is the son of Soumya Ghosh and Lakshmi Nagarajan, Indian-born Bengali parents who were both neurologists by profession.
+He is the son of Soumya Ghosh and Lakshmi Nagarajan, Indian-born Bengali and Tamil parents who were both neurologists by profession.

 Ghosh moved to Perth with his parents in 1997, where he attended Christ Church Grammar School.
 He went on to study arts and law at the University of Western Australia, and later studied at Darwin College, Cambridge on the Frank Downing Law Scholarship.

 Legal career

 Ghosh was admitted to practise law in 2009 and joined Mallesons Stephen Jaques as a solicitor.
 He later moved to New York City where he was an associate with White & Case from 2011 to 2013, acting for banks and private equity firms across a variety of financial transactions.
 He was also a consultant to the World Bank on financial institutions and insolvency law policy in developing countries.

 Ghosh returned to Australia in 2015 as a senior associate with King & Wood Mallesons, representing banks, resource companies and construction companies in dispute resolution.
 In 2018, he began working as a barrister in private practice out of Francis Burt Chambers.
 He has also worked as an adjunct lecturer in law at the University of Western Australia.